psnewer/nautilus_trader/docs/concepts/adapters.md

 ## Instrument providers

-Instrument providers do as their name suggests - instantiating Nautilus `Instrument` objects by parsing the raw API of the publisher or venue.
+Instrument providers do as their name suggests - instantiating Nautilus `Instrument` objects by parsing the raw API responses from a venue.

 The use cases for the instruments available from an `InstrumentProvider` are either: